CatalogueOfLife/coldp/README.md

 The second form requires the family name to be a single word, as all words before the last whitespace are considered given names.
 If a comma is used to separate surname, firstname please use a semicolon to delimit individual authors.

+#### authorID
+List of Author.ID identifiers separated by a comma that act as authors for this reference.
+Authors must exist in the local data package.

+*added in v1.1*

 #### editor
 The editor(s) of the work.
 See author for recommendations how to supply person names.

+#### editorID
+List of Author.ID identifiers separated by a comma that act as editors for this reference.
+Authors must exist in the local data package.

+*added in v1.1*

 #### title
 The title of the work.